msstack/msstack/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bugfix (a non-breaking change that fixes an issue)
 - [ ] Feature (a non-breaking change that adds functionality)
 - [ ] Breaking Change (a feature/fix that could break existing functionality)
-- [ ] This change requires a documentation update

 ### Dependencies Added
 e.g: